thefinnlab/psyanim-docs/entities_and_components.md

     }
 ```

-Notice that, in the code above, all we had to do to add a `MyTweener` animation was add the `component` to the collectible `entity` and then set the two endpoints of the tween by assigning them to the `point1` and `point2` fields!
+Notice that, in the code above, all we had to do to add a `MyTweener` animation was add the `component` to the collectible `entity` and then set the two endpoints of the tween by assigning them to the `point1` and `point2` fields on our `tweener` component reference!

 The complete `MyLevel3` class can be found [here](https://github.com/thefinnlab/hello-psyanim-components-tutorial/blob/master/src/MyLevel3.js).